danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ## Using _phablet-shell_ instead of _adb shell_

-The _adb shell_ doesn't work correctly if the terminal size is less than 80x24.
-The annoying doesn't happen with the _phablet-shell_.
-So let's install and configure it.
-If you haven't already done it, install phablet command line tools:
+The _adb shell_ doesn't work correctly if the terminal size is less than 80x24: the line wrapping bug makes it hard to enter long commands like the ones above.
+Instead, we install and configure the
+ _phablet-tools_:

 ```bash
 sudo apt-get install phablet-tools